peter3200/checkerboard/README.md

 4. group_all_step5: estimate autocorrelation function
 5. group_all_step6: monte carlo simulations

-Clustering was then performed in the AFNI GUI
+Clustering was performed in the AFNI GUI.
 Once cluster tables were generated, MNI coordinates were used to determine the corresponding anatomical location: mni_coordinates.R

-**questions
+## questions

 Suggestions, comments, and questions are welcome!